 A 2006 study estimated that around 19 million people drink alcohol while at work, just before leaving for work, or go to work with hangover symptoms.
 This staggering number does not necessarily reflect daily abuse of alcohol at the workplace, but it does suggest a prevalence of accepted use of the intoxicant, despite known risks.
 Losses in revenue from decreased productivity due to illicit drug use in the workplace totals nearly $200 billion annually.

 Co-workers of drug-addicted people take on additional responsibilities at work to accommodate decreases in productivity.
 They also work longer hours “covering for” drug addicted individuals who fail to show up as scheduled.
-Someone working while under the influence of drugs and alcohol is at higher risk of workplace related injury, resulting in increases in insurance premiums passed on to employers and co-workers.
+Someone working while under the influence of drugs and alcohol is at higher risk of workplace related injury, resulting in increased insurance premiums passed on to employers and co-workers.

 A loss in productivity affects employers directly, and if drug-use is rampant, can result in loss of the business.
-Smaller to medium sized businesses are most at risk of failure resulting from drug related decreases in productivity.
+Smaller to medium-sized businesses are most at risk of failure resulting from drug related decreases in productivity.
 Estimates suggest working drug users are a third less productive than their non-drug using co-workers.

 Strain On Health Care System